GainorB/v3/README.md

 * **webpack-dev-server:**
   Use webpack with a development server that provides live reloading.
 This should be used for development only.
 * **webpack-cli:** allows me to run webpack commands.
 Will use for the build script
+* **dotenv-webpack:** dotenv-webpack wraps dotenv and Webpack.DefinePlugin.
+As such, it does a text replace in the resulting bundle for any instances of process.env.

 ## babel